 - Walk in the center of trails.

-- Use repellents that contain 20 to 30 percent DEET (N, N-diethyl-m-toluamide) on exposed skin and clothing for protection that lasts up to several hours.
-Always follow product instructions.
+- Use insect repellents registered by the U.S. Environmental Protection Agency (EPA) labeled for use against ticks on exposed skin for protection that lasts several hours.
+Always follow the product label.
 Parents should apply this product to their children, avoiding their hands, eyes and mouth.

-- Use products that contain permethrin for clothing.
-Treat clothing and gear, such as boots, pants, socks and tents.
+- Treat clothing and gear, such as boots, pants, socks and tents with products containing 0.5 percent permethrin.
 It remains protective through several washings.
-Pre-treated clothing is available and remains protective for up to 70 washings.
+Always follow the product label.
+Pre-treated clothing is available and may provide longer lasting protection.

 - Conduct a full-body tick check using a hand-held or full-length mirror to view all parts of your body upon return from tick-infested areas.
 Parents should check their children for ticks under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist and especially in their hair.

 Use a removal method that is proven to work.

 - The best way to remove a tick is to use fine-tipped tweezers to grasp the tick as close to the skin's surface as possible.